0x60df/loophole/README.md

 #### Key bindings for Loophole commands

 By default, Loophole uses some key sequences for Loophole commands.
-They are defined in `loophole-mode-map`, `loophole-write-lisp-mode-map`, `loophole-kmacro-by-recursive-edit-map`.
+They are defined in `loophole-mode-map`, and `loophole-defining-kmacro-map`.
 They are all customizable.
 If the default key sequences does not suit with your environment, Modify these user options.